 Why get the download gift pack?

 We know some people prefer downloads, but also want a physical object to go with it.
-If you buy the download gift pack, you'll get a code to download everything that's on the DVD in High Definition, but also a specially printed edition of the 16-page booklet (always the best bit of a DVD anyway!) wrapped up in a snazzy cellophane bag.
+If you buy the download gift pack, you'll get a code to download everything that's on the DVD in High Definition, but also a specially printed edition of the 16-page booklet (always the best bit of a DVD anyway!).
 We've even signed the booklet, making it the perfect gift for nerds who are already living in a future without DVD players.
 Or in an NTSC-only DVD region.

 About the Spoken Nerds